ConorPadraigMurphy/FYP/Rohans-Research/LinkingKafkaToPython/README.md

 # To - Do

-- Sending final information to endpoint still not brought into this implementation
+- Sending final information to endpoint still not brought into this implementation (Not needed anymore)

 - Videos replace previews video information on text

 - User ID will be used to id videos and track them to make it easier to track back to the user who uploaded

-- Send Video Data to mongo straight away
+- Send Video Data to mongo straight away (Done)